Updated April 30, 2020

 In general, physicians should watch for patients presenting with fever or signs of lower respiratory illness—especially in those who may have been exposed to the virus.
 Decisions on testing may be made based on local epidemiology of COVID-19.
 The CDC has outlined priorities for testing patients with suspected COVID-19.

-Clinicians are strongly encouraged to test for other causes of respiratory illness, including infections such as influenza.
+Clinicians are strongly encouraged to test first for other causes of respiratory illness, including infections such as influenza.

 Full criteria for evaluating and reporting persons under investigation can be found on the CDC site.